+Figures 2.
+(A) Photomicrographs of the scolex, mature, and gravid proglottids of the cestode; (B) Camera lucida illustrations depicting the scolex, mature, and gravid proglottids; (C) Scanning electron micrographs showing detailed morphology of the scolex and rostellar hooks.

 Cestodes parasites were very long and narrow consist of a scolex and mature segments, which, on closer observation, turned out to be the species of the genus Raillietina (R) fuhrmanni (Southwell, 1922)